Top 10 Greatest Musicians of All Time

 But this poll here is probably controlled by the Democratic party or some other screwup nut job.

-Chuck Berry Charles Edward Anderson "Chuck" Berry was an American guitarist, singer and songwriter, and one of the pioneers of rock and roll music.
-He died on 18 March 2017.
+Chuck Berry Charles Edward Anderson "Chuck" Berry was an American guitarist, singer, and songwriter, and one of the pioneers of rock and roll music.
+He is known for songs such as "Johnny B. Goode," "Roll Over Beethoven," and "Maybellene."
+Berry died on March 18, 2017.

-Ozzy Osbourne John Michael "Ozzy" Osbourne was born on December 3, 1948.
-He is also known as ''The Prince of Darkness''.
-Ozzy is an English singer, songwriter, and television personality.
-He rose to prominence in the early 1970s as the lead vocalist of the band Black Sabbath.
-Osbourne was fired from Black Sabbath... read more
+Ozzy Osbourne John Michael "Ozzy" Osbourne (born December 3, 1948) is an English singer, songwriter, and television personality, often nicknamed "The Prince of Darkness."
+He rose to fame in the early 1970s as the lead vocalist of Black Sabbath... read more

 Ozzy should be at least in the top ten.
 He ROCKS!
 He isn't called the "Prince of Darkness" or the "Godfather of Heavy Metal" for nothing.
 I LOVE Ozzy!